-2.1. {LEVEL 1} IBIS file passes IBISCHK
+2.1 {LEVEL 1} IBIS file passes IBISCHK

 IBIS models are expected to pass the checks performed by the IBISCHK program before they are released to the public.
-Passing IBISCHK insures that the file will attain at least an IQ1 level designation.
+Passing IBISCHK ensures that the file will attain at least an IQ1 level designation.

-A best practice is to insert the full output from the IBISCHK program into the IBIS file as comments, with explanation for any Warnings annotated within.
-When doing this it is important to insure that the added comments do not cause new "line too long" IBISCHK Warnings.
+A best practice is to insert the full output from the IBISCHK program into the IBIS file as comments, with explanation for any warnings annotated within.
+When doing this it is important to ensure that the added comments do not cause new "line too long" IBISCHK warnings.

-In general it is best to use the latest available version of the IBISCHK program, as the latest version may include new tests and fixes for bugs found in the older versions.
+In general, it is best to use the latest available version of the IBISCHK program, as the latest version may include new tests and fixes for bugs found in the older versions.
 The IBISCHK program used must, at a minimum, be able to accommodate the [IBIS Ver] of the IBIS file at hand.
-The [IBIS Ver] used in the IBIS file is set by the model maker based on the set of IBIS keywords required to completely and correctly represent the behavior of the part.
-The [IBIS Ver] value can be set to at least 3.2 because this version is supported by a wide variety of EDA tools.
-It should not be necessary to avoid IBIS 3.2 features to achieve compatibility with IBIS tools.
-Also, version 3.2 includes IBIS keywords that are needed to correctly describe many I/O buffers in use today.
+The [IBIS Ver] used in the IBIS file is set by the model maker based on the set of IBIS keywords required to represent the behavior of the part completely and correctly.

-Some IBISCHK Warnings may be permissible due to special circumstances regarding the model, but they must be identified in the IBIS file itself in the [Notes] section of the file.
-The Warnings, along with the reason why they should be considered acceptable must be identified.
-Also the IQ level designator must include "X" for exceptions due to Warnings.
+Some IBISCHK warnings may be permissible due to special circumstances regarding the model, but they must be identified in the IBIS file itself in the [Notes] section of the file.
+The warnings, along with the reason why they should be considered acceptable must be identified.
+Also, the IQ level designator must include "X" for exceptions due to warnings.

-The X (exception) designation is used to document all exception cases that might be important to some user.
-These would mostly apply to Warning messages where the model provider gives further information.
-The X designation may also apply to cases where the extracted or specification information has been changed, and its impact.
-Finally it can also be used for any unusual situation in the parser, where the model information is correct, but the parser still issues Warning or Caution messages.
+The X (exception) designation is used to document all exception cases that might be important to some users.
+These would mostly apply to warning messages where the model provider gives further information.
+The X designation may also apply to cases where the extracted or specification information has been changed.
+The model provider should describe the impact of this change.
+Finally, it can also be used for any unusual situation in the parser, where the model information is correct, but the parser still issues warning or caution messages.
 The main point is that the model provider has purposely issued the model with some deviation, and the user needs to know about its details to understand the issues that might arise in using the model.

-For some minor deviations including where model data is changed to eliminate Warning messages, the X designation might not be needed.
+For some minor deviations including where model data is changed to eliminate warning messages, the X designation might not be needed.
 For example, the X would normally not be used for I-V table regions where some non-monotonic data due to measurement noise or spurious data is removed.
 The changed data has minimal impact on model simulations and helps increase model portability.

 Occasionally a problem exists with IBISCHK rather than with the model.
 While the IBISCHK problem may be fixed in the future, the existing model could be tagged with X and contain a description of its issues and how this may impact how the IBIS model is used.
-In the event an Error is generated due to a specific bug in the IBISCHK, intentional deviation in the model may be permitted to suppress the Error in the model provided such deviations are properly documented in the [Notes] section with "X" tagged in the quality designation.
-This suppression of Error is a unique case and should have minimal impact on the accuracy of the model.
+In the event an error is generated due to a specific bug in the IBISCHK, intentional deviation in the model may be permitted to suppress the error in the model, provided such deviations are properly documented in the [Notes] section with "X" tagged in the quality designation.
+This suppression of an error is a unique case and should have minimal impact on the accuracy of the model.

-A Level 1 Model must NOT produce ANY Errors when run through IBISCHK.
+A Level 1 Model must NOT produce ANY errors when run through IBISCHK.